FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: Introduction

-However, even with a comparable number of FLOPs (and similar \textit{expected} speed) offered by the KAT, surprisingly, the KAT turns out to be significantly slower compared to its MLP counterpart in our characterization.
-For instance, our experiments reveal that a KAT (using GR-KAN) is 123x slower during training than an identically sized Vision Transformer (ViT, using MLP) \cite{dosovitskiy2020image} on Imagenet-1K \cite{russakovsky2015imagenet}.
-This prompts us to conduct a series of experiments to fully understand the performance bottleneck of KAT.
-When isolating the source of the problem, we have identified that the slowdown is caused by a memory bottleneck rather than excessive computation.
-More specifically, the source of the bottleneck stems from an inefficient method of accumulating gradients for the coefficients of the PAU, which uses atomic adds.
+However, even with the comparable number of FLOPs (and similar \textit{expected} speed) offered by KAT, in our characterization, KAT is significantly slower than its MLP counterpart.
+For instance, our experiments reveal that a KAT (using GR-KAN) is 123x slower during training than an identically sized Vision Transformer (ViT, using MLP) \cite{dosovitskiy2020image} on ImageNet-1K \cite{russakovsky2015imagenet}.
+This realization motivated an in-depth investigation to understand the KAT's performance bottleneck.
+Unlike previous approaches focused primarily on FLOPs, we re-examine the performance issue from a memory-centric perspective, a novel angle not previously explored \cite{yang2024kolmogorov}, which uncovers that the slowdown is primarily due to a memory bottleneck rather than excessive computation.
+Specifically, we identify the inefficient gradient accumulation method for the PAU coefficients, involving atomic adds, as the key contributor \cite{molina2019pad}.
+This insight not only challenges assumptions that computation is the primary constraint in KAT but also offers a new direction for optimizing memory access patterns in similar architectures.

-To address the memory bottleneck, we propose FlashKAT, a \textit{substantially} faster KAT that builds on our optimized method of GR-KAN that not only avoids accumulating gradients with atomic adds but also avoids excessive accesses to high-bandwidth memory (HBM).
-The method restructures data accesses and allows us to leverage shared memory to perform a sum reduction for gradient accumulations.
-By implementing our method as a GPU kernel, the resulting FlashKAT can achieve a training speedup of 86.5x compared with the state-of-the-art KAT.
-Furthermore, we demonstrate that our new kernel can reduce rounding errors in the gradient computations of the PAU coefficients by nearly an order of magnitude, thus improving training stability.
+To address the memory bottleneck, we propose FlashKAT, a \textit{substantially} faster KAT that solves GR-KAN's (and by extension PAU's) shortcomings by not only avoiding accumulating gradients with atomic adds but also the unnecessary accesses to high-bandwidth memory (HBM).
+The method restructures data accesses and enables more effective use of shared memory for gradient accumulations.
+By implementing our method as a GPU kernel, FlashKAT achieves a training speedup of up to 86.5x compared with state-of-the-art KAT.
+Furthermore, we demonstrate that our new kernel reduces rounding errors in the PAU coefficient gradient computations by nearly an order of magnitude, thereby improving training stability.

+As our method directly optimizes PAU, a learnable rational activation, the techniques and analysis also apply to alternative learnable rational activations, a complementary area of research to KAT \cite{molina2019pad, delfosse2020rationals, delfosse2021recurrent, biswas2021orthogonal}.
+Despite the clear need for efficient implementations, researchers in both the KAT and rational activation communities had not identified a way to accelerate these activations.
+FlashKAT provides this essential optimization, representing a nontrivial breakthrough that not only advances the state of the art but also inspires future research in the field.